 5. Eat less salt and fat

-Sticking on the diet theme, extensive research has proven that excessive salt and fat in our diets is a major cause of chronic illnesses such as heart disease, stroke, and diabetes.
+Sticking with the diet theme, extensive research has proven that excessive salt and fat in our diets is a major cause of chronic illnesses such as heart disease, stroke, and diabetes.

 Our bodies need a little bit of salt to survive, but the amount the majority of employees eat is far more than they require.
 Too much salt in your food can cause high blood pressure and make them 3 times more likely to develop heart disease or have a stroke.

-Nearly two thirds of employees in the UK have too much saturated fat in their diets, putting them at an increased risk of heart disease and stroke.
-Get tips on cutting your salt levels at Action on Salt intake and Change 4 Life have some great advice on how to cut back on the fat.
+Nearly two-thirds of employees in the UK have too much saturated fat in their diets, putting them at an increased risk of heart disease and stroke.
+Get tips on cutting your salt levels at Action on Salt intake and Change 4 Life has some great advice on how to cut back on the fat.

 6. Quit smoking

 An obvious one if some of your employees are smokers but there are hundreds of benefits to encouraging them to quit.

 The health benefits of quitting smoking are immediate.
 After 20 minutes, blood pressure and resting heart rate return to normal.
 After 24 hours, lungs start to clear.
 After three days employees can breathe more easily, and their energy increases.
 After just 1 year their risk of a heart attack drops sharply after you quit.
 After 2 to 5 years, their chance of a stroke could fall to about the same as a nonsmoker’s.
 And within 5 years of quitting, their chance of cancer of the mouth, throat, oesophagus, and bladder is cut in half.